Last Modified February 13, 2019

-The cemetery is open 9am until 5pm every day of the year, but the cemetery is closed to traffic when a funeral is in progress, which can be between 10.30am and 2.30pm any weekday, except on bank holidays.
+Opening hours are 9am to 5pm every day.
+Please note the cemetery is closed to traffic when a funeral is in progress, this can be between 10.30am to 2.30pm any weekday (except on bank holidays).
+You can contact us on 020 8207 7497 or email firstname.lastname@example.org

-Burials can take place between 10.30am and 2.30pm any weekday, except on bank holidays.
+Burials can take place between 10.30am and 2.30pm any weekday, except bank holidays.

 Graves can be bought for one, two or three interments.